museomix/museomix.org-v2/wp-content/plugins/secupress/readme.txt

 == Description ==

+= Edit May, 23rd: SecuPress is GDPR compliant ! =

 = YOU MADE IT, WE KEEP IT SAFE! =

 Protect your WordPress with malware scans; block bots & suspicious IPs.
-Get a complete [WordPress security toolkit](https://secupress.me/home/) for free or as a pro plugin.
+Get a complete [WordPress security toolkit](https://secupress.me/) for free or as a pro plugin.

 **What’s the difference between free and pro version?**
 If you are proactive, our free WordPress security plugin is a great choice!
 No time to activate weekly scans?
-Then [SecuPress pro](https://secupress.me/details/) is the way to go.
+Then [SecuPress pro](https://secupress.me/) is the way to go.
 Our plugin takes care of everything with automated tasks.

 = Here are some of our most popular features: =